-Identifying the underlying problem behind your spending issues before applying for a consolidation loan is an important first step.
-Consolidating your loans and credit card balances makes it easier to keep track of your payments — but will it actually help you get out of debt?
+If you’re looking to consolidate debt from credit cards, you need to consider the underlying problem behind your spending issues first.
+Consolidating your loans and credit card balances may make it easier to keep track of your payments — but will it actually help you get out of debt?

 Renters’ insurance also tends to be cheaper than homeowners’ insurance, and renters don’t need to worry about extra costs associated with homeownership such as property taxes or lawn maintenance.

 This flexibility can lead to the incorrect assumption that if you rent, you don’t need an emergency fund or as strict a spending plan as you would if you owned.